Channel apps

 /**

 * Prepares for a campaign run.
-This can be used to set up an external entity for use in `deliver` (or perform any
+You can use this to set up an external entity for use in `deliver` (or perform any

 * other processing that should only be performed once per run).
 If this step is unnecessary, simply do not implement